 - Another type of medicine, called topoisomerase inhibitors, also attacks enzymes that help cancer cells divide and grow.
 They treat some types of leukemia and cancer of the lung, ovaries, and intestines, among other types.
 This group of medicine includes etoposide, irinotecan, teniposide, and topotecan.
 Some of them, though, may raise your odds of getting a second cancer a few years later.

 - Steroids are drugs that act like your body’s own hormones.
 They are useful in treating many types of cancer, and they can keep you from having nausea and vomiting after a round of chemo.
 They can also prevent allergic reactions to some of the drugs.
 Some of the steroids your doctor might prescribe are prednisone, methylprednisolone, and dexamethasone.

 Chemotherapy is a common cancer treatment, but today, doctors often prescribe other kinds of cancer medicines, such as targeted therapies, hormone therapy, and immunotherapy.
 Unlike chemo, these types of medicine are better at attacking only cancer cells and leaving healthy cells alone.
 That means they cause milder side effects.
 Your doctor might recommend that you take them along with chemo drugs or on their own.

 Your oncologist will watch your body’s response during and after treatment.

-She’ll look for signs that your tumor is shrinking or growing.
-She’ll use tests like physical exams, blood tests, or imaging scans like X-rays.
+Oncologists look for signs that your tumor is shrinking or growing.
+They use tests like physical exams, blood tests, or CT scans.

-If your treatment doesn’t seem to be working, she might give you a different dose or a mix of other treatments.
+If your treatment doesn’t seem to be working, the oncologist might give you a different dose or a mix of other treatments.